dexterlabora/excap-clientjs/README.md

 ```

 ## Installation
-* Host these files on a webserver
+* Host the public directory files on a static webserver such as Apache or Firebase Hosting, or use the included NodeJS express server.
 * Configure the Meraki wireless SSID with a Click-Through splash page authentication
     * Meraki Dashboard --> Configure --> Splash Page: Click-through
 * Add the domain address of the webserver to the "Walled Garden"